-During this quarter review, F24Q3, 85% of this group had a community residence identified within 30 days, which is an increase from 74% in FY24Q2.
-In separating out the CTH data for community residence identified within 30 days, the percentage of guests admitted to the CTH with a waiver who had a residence identified within 30 days was 88% for FY24Q3.
+During this quarter review, F25Q3, 88% of this group had a community residence identified within 30 days, which is an increase from 82% in FY25Q2.
+In separating out the CTH data for community residence identified within 30 days, the percentage of guests admitted to the CTH with a waiver who had a residence identified within 30 days was 88% for FY25Q3.

 In FY18, DBHDS issued a Request for Proposal (RFP) to target the further development of residential providers that can support persons with complicated behavioral needs, as well as persons with co-occurring behavioral health disorders.
 Via this RFP process, multiple vendors were selected to serve this unique population, which includes persons exiting training centers, persons that have contacted the REACH crisis system, persons that are stepping down from psychiatric hospitalizations, persons in out of state placements, and persons that require complex behavioral/behavioral health services to avoid crisis situations and/or admission to restrictive placements (such as a psychiatric hospital).
 RFP requirements stipulate person centered and trauma informed care practices, as well as incorporation of appropriate administrative oversight (including nursing, as appropriate, and behavior analysis services).
 Crisis prevention and stabilization services were also baked-in RFP requirements, as is working in concert with REACH.
 Based on the population served in these residences, some providers are also incorporating training components through a venerable certification process for individuals with dual diagnoses.
 A related compliance indicator is as follows: DBHDS will increase the number of residential providers with the capacity and competencies to support people with co-occurring conditions using a personcentered/trauma-informed/positive behavioral practices approach to 1) prevent crises and hospitalizations, 2) to provide a permanent home to individuals discharged from CTHs and psychiatric hospitals; filing reference 10.3.
+This compliance indicator was restated in the Permanent Injection under IV.
+Terms - 35.a: DBHDS will enter into contracts with providers to develop homes for individuals with intense behavior support needs that will be operational (i.e., that an individual can move into the home) in accordance with the schedule set forth in 35.a.i.-iv.

-As noted in previous reports, three providers had been brought online through the original FY18 RFP process which upon completion resulted in serving people with DD who present with challenging behavior/mental health needs.
-At the time of this report, there are 17 out of 21 beds filled.
-There are providers that have worked closely with DBHDS to continue to serve this population, totaling seven additional beds, with each bed full at the time of this report (inclusive total of all beds are 24 out of 28 beds occupied).
+As noted in previous reports, three providers were selected in a FY18 RFP process, which upon completion resulted in serving people with DD who present with challenging behavior/mental health needs.
+Additional homes beyond this RFP have worked closely with DBHDS to continue to serve this population.
+At the time of this report, 27 out of 36 beds are filled from the FY18 RFP, (plus additional homes with other providers).
 The homes denoted are operational across all regions of the state.

-Post a recent RFP process seeking additional providers to provide similar services and as of this report period, contracts with providers have been signed and funds have been awarded.
-All providers are working to identify and acquire homes and are already identifying potential individuals who would be appropriate for admission to the homes once they are operational.
-Homes are slated to come online between June of 2024 - February 2025.
+A recent RFP process (FY24) seeking additional providers to provide similar services has concluded, and as of this report contracts with providers have been signed and funds have been awarded.